SPYLoveC2/GeminiLLM_DocChat/README.md

 # GeminiLLM_DocChat

 ## Overview
 **GeminiLLM_DocChat** is an AI-powered document chat system that extracts text from PDFs, generates vector embeddings, stores them in a vector database, and allows users to query information using natural language.
-It leverages **LangChain, FAISS/ChromaDB, and OpenAI/Hugging Face embeddings** to provide an efficient document retrieval and question-answering system.
+It leverages **LangChain, FAIS and google's  embeddings** to provide an efficient document retrieval and question-answering system.

 ## Features
 - 📄 Extracts text from PDFs, PPTs etc
-- 🔍 Stores embeddings in a vector database (FAISS, ChromaDB, or Pinecone)
+- 🔍 Stores embeddings in a vector database (FAISS)
 - 🤖 Uses AI embeddings for semantic search
 - 💬 Allows users to ask natural language questions about the document
 - 🚀 Fast and scalable retrieval-augmented generation (RAG)